 In terms of conventional zoology, all of the three known species of vampire bats are actually native to the New World.
 So, it really doesn’t come as a surprise that it is Mayan mythology that brings forth the legend of a mythical vampire creature.
 But the fascinating part is – that Camazotz’s legend does have many similarities to the well-known vampire stories of the later eras.
 For example, the Camazotz has been described as a purely evil entity with the sole aim to cause terror.

-In fact, the legends pertain to the folkloric narrative when the Mayan Gods deliberately let loose the monster from its prison so as to destroy the entire race of Mayans – which would have made way for a new order of humans.
+In fact, the folkloric narrative talks about how Mayan Gods deliberately let loose the monster from its prison so as to destroy the entire race of Mayans – which would have made way for a new order of humans.
 This was supposedly done as a punishment to the existing civilization when the people revolted against the bloodthirsty divine will that demanded human sacrifices in return for protection.

 Erymanthian Boar (from Greek mythology)